 According to the 2017 Census of Agriculture, agriculture sales in Centre County account for $91,478,000 or 1.17 percent of all agricultural sales in Pennsylvania.
 A Centre County farm sold, on average, $89,422 of products in 2017.
 The economic impact of farming in Centre County, coupled with the continued loss of prime farmland, makes protecting and enforcing agricultural land protection essential for future generations.

 With programs in place that encourage the consumption of locally grown foods, farm land preservation, and better farm practices, agriculture will continue to have a significant influence on Centre County’s economy.

 Centre County Quick Facts

-Agriculture is an important industry in Centre County.
+Agriculture is a major industry in Centre County.
 According to the Pennsylvania Agricultural Statistics for 2017:

-- Centre County’s farms sold agricultural products valued at over $91 million.
+Centre County’s farms sold agricultural products valued at more than $91 million.

 The average Centre County farm sold $89,422 in products